chromium/chromium/docs/chrome_browser_design_principles.md

             * We defer to //components/OWNERS for expertise and feedback on the architecture of these features, and encourage feature-owners to proactively reach out to them.
-        * Lazy instantiation of `WebContents::SupportsUserData` is an anti-pattern.
+        * Lazy instantiation of `content::WebContentsUserData` is an anti-pattern.
     * `BrowserWindowFeatures` (member of `Browser`)
         * example: omnibox, security chip, bookmarks bar, side panel